danieljosephbaker/danieljosephbaker/README.md

    :arrow_forward: I am originally from Midland, MI.

-   :arrow_forward: Soon to be graduate from the University of Michigan with a B.S. in Economics and Statistics
+   :arrow_forward: Soon to be graduate from the University of Michigan with a B.S. in Economics and Applied Statistics

    :arrow_forward: I’m interested in machine learning, data visualization, and performing high-level statistical analysis that drives insight.